Tuesday, 5 May 2026

 At last I can claim myself, a victory for this sourdough bread with natural yeast.

-This is my 1st Bread using DIY buttermilk as starter!
+This is my 1st Bread using using fruit water yeast instead of commercial yeast as starter!

 My Honest Comment?

 Wow, I am surprised and wasn't expecting it to turn out so good!
-The texture is better than the ones using yogurt starter.
-This one really taste nice.
-Texture was airy and more lighter than the yogurt ones.
+The texture and taste were good.

 Hubby likes it and requested to repeat recipe ๐Ÿคฃ.

-From my experience as a beginner, I find that "No knead" or simply called "Lazy" Artisan bread recipe, is the best which could almost guaranteed a successful outcome that suits me after several previous unsatisfactory results.
+From my experience as a beginner, I find that "No knead" Italian Ciabatta bread recipe, is the best which could a guaranteed a successful outcome that suits me after several previous unsatisfactory results from other bread recipes.

-After I had master the Simple "Lazy" Artisan bread, I began to explore more or risk myself, trying another level of bread recipe such as Polish, European bread.
+To be honest, after my successful first bread of Simple "Lazy" Artisan bread, was motivated to try another level of bread recipe such as Polish, European bread.

 After I am happy with my 2nd level of bread making , I went further to do the 3rd level and that's the complicated bread such as Sourdough bread..